12 Best Virtual Queue Management Systems for Retail

 We’ve compiled a list of the top Online Queuing Systems based on our in-depth analysis of the current market, beginning with the most relevant providers for enterprise retailers.

-However, we’re unable to disclose estimated software costs because enterprise software providers their rates on a case-by-case basis.
+However, we’re unable to disclose estimated software costs because enterprise software providers set their rates on a case-by-case basis.

 1. Verint